-In the late 1990’s and into the New Millennium, the Church of England worked with other parters to conduct a process of investing and encouraging the pioneering of new forms of church expression.
+In the late 1990’s and into the New Millennium, a number of Church denominations and mission agencies worked together reflecting on the 90’s church-planting movement and beginning a process of investing and encouraging the pioneering of new forms of church expression.
 These fresh expressions weren’t simply a fad or an attempt to be cool but looked to address a rapidly changing culture in the UK and a change in attitude to attending church and to a spiritual life.
 New things were taking place and church expressions like The Net in Huddersfield and Grace in Ealing sought to re-imagine church for this new environment whilst staying true to a missional and Christ-centred gospel.

-Here the Fresh Expressions movement was born and initially led by Bishop Steven Croft (now Bishop of Oxford.)
+Here the Fresh Expressions movement was born as a partnership between the Church of England and the Methodist Church and initially led by Bishop Steven Croft (now Bishop of Oxford.) with Revd Peter Pillinger as the Methodist Missioner.

 Bishop Steven identified “a Fresh Expression is a form of church for our changing culture established primarily for the benefit if people who are not yet members of any church.”
 (2006) The movement developed, first connecting with those projects already developed and then encouraging others to take first steps.
 These new forms of church ranged from family focused Messy Churches to New Monastic Communities and to Social Justice Projects.